ejurga/mob-rgi-nf/README.md

 Use the script `pipeline.nf` to run mobSuite and RGI.
 The input should be assembled contigs.
 Use a bash glob to designate multiple sequences to be run by the pipeline.
-Note that the file names will be used to designate sample ID.
+Note that the:wq file names will be used to designate sample ID.

 Make sure to select a run profile, depending on the container you want to use.
 Currently conda (using mamba) and docker are supported.
 The